-The College of Education has integrated multimedia technology into all of its classrooms in the Education Center, Education Annex, and Health and Physical Education facilities.
-Twenty-two multimedia classrooms allow the instructor and student to use a VCR/DVD or computer through a large screen projection system.
+The College of Education has integrated multimedia technology in all classrooms in the Education Center, Education Annex, and Health and Physical Education facilities.
+Twenty-five multimedia classrooms allow the instructor and student to use a VCR/DVD or computer through a large screen projection system.
 The systems generally are used to show educational videotapes, computer generated slide presentations, and educational web sites.
 Innovative uses of this technology include virtual reality sessions, videoconferencing, and video streaming with K-12 school systems.
 Each classroom has a wireless mouse so the instructor or student can control the computer remotely.
 Each classroom also contains a switch box that allows a user to easily connect a laptop computer and use the existing projector with the turn of a switch.
-Each computer is connected to the Internet and has 1.44" floppy, CD/DVD drive, and USB ports on the keyboard and monitor.
+Each computer is connected to the Internet and has CD/DVD drive, and USB ports on the keyboard and monitor.

-Multimedia classrooms available in the Education Center include rooms 1,2,3,4,5, 200 and 201, 202, 225, 226, 227, and 229.
-Multimedia classrooms available in the Education Annex include rooms 113, 120, 123, and 220.
+Multimedia classrooms available in the Education Center include rooms 1, 2, 3, 4, 5, 104, 200, 201, 202, 203, 204, 205, 225, 226, 227, 229, 249 and the Evaluation Center Conference Room.
+Multimedia classrooms available in the Education Annex include rooms 113, 120, 123, 170 and 220.
 Multimedia classrooms available in the HPE building (Old Auditorium) include rooms 112 and 119A.